BC Labels

 The BC Label text is intended to be customized by each community – giving the Labels specificity and context.
 The title of each BC Label can be translated into one or more languages and displayed in addition to the default Label title.
 The BC Label icons are not to be altered.
 This is to ensure national and international recognition and integrity across content and collection management systems, online repositories, websites, and physical exhibits.

-For more information on implementing and displaying the TK Labels, please contact the Local Contexts team.
+For more information on implementing and displaying the BC Labels, please contact the Local Contexts team.